ybeillevert/pymano/README.md

 This project was done in ~30 days and I was in a team of 3 people.

-## Disclaimer
-The code in the src folder are here for presentation purpose and are not meant to be run for several reasons :
-- The IAM database contains more than 2Go of images and Github is limited to 2Go.
-So if you want to train the model, you'll have to download them manually
-- The training of the CRNN take 6 hours for 20 epoc

 ## My role in the team
 To help the teamwork, I took the responsability of the project leader.
 My mission were:
 - Setup a notion project to share documents, guide and planning